onqtam/headjack/docs/why/9_CYBERNETICS.md

 # SECTION: Intelligence
 ██████████████████████████████████████████████████████████████████

+> "The measure of intelligence is the ability to change." - [Albert Einstein](https://www.goodreads.com/quotes/85475-the-measure-of-intelligence-is-the-ability-to-change)

 > "Intelligence is based on how efficient a species became at doing the things they need to survive." - [Charles Darwin](https://www.goodreads.com/quotes/337972-intelligence-is-based-on-how-efficient-a-species-became-at)

 According to cybernetics, intelligence sits on top of feedback loops